kyracho/PitchPerfect/README.md

 # Pitch Perfect

 A watchOS app with a simple but useful functionality.
-Available in the App Store now!
+Available in the App Store.

 Introducing Pitch Perfect Tuner – your ultimate companion for tuning on the go!
 Designed for musicians of all levels, this easy-to-use app plays every note of the chromatic scale.
 Whether you're tuning a guitar, piano, or any other instrument, Pitch Perfect Tuner ensures your sound is always in tune.

 <img width="303" alt="app view" src="https://github.com/user-attachments/assets/86b089f8-9a27-4d3e-a731-79fd5c170175">

-The UI consists of a play button, a stop button, and two arrow buttons.
+The UI consists of "Play", "Play", and two arrows.

-The play button begins the note.
-The arrow buttons increment the note (they can also be used to start begin the note), and the stop button ends the note.
-Simple.
+"Play" begins the note.
+The arrows increment the note (they can also begin the note), and "Stop" ends the note.

 The available notes represent the middle octave of the piano: